alphagov/paas-tech-docs/source/documentation/deploying_services/database_services.md

 ## MySQL

-MySQL is an open source relational database management system that uses Structured Query Language (SQL) and is powered by Oracle.
+MySQL is an open source relational database management system that uses Structured Query Language (SQL) and is backed by Oracle.

 ## MongoDB